 The August 13, 2020 issue of the Federal Register included the final guidance for the revision of 2 CFR 200, Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Awards (Uniform Guidance).
-All revisions except amendments to two sections are effective November 12, 2020; two sections became effective the date of publication in the Federal Register.
+All revisions except amendments to two sections are effective November 12, 2020; two sections became effective on the date of publication in the Federal Register.
 Federal agencies are likely in the process of implementing these changes.

 Many recipients of Federal grants and cooperative agreements anxiously awaited these revisions.
-Now, the final guidance is available and, for those who want to review exactly what changes were made, the redlined version, along with Office of Management and Budget (OMB) feedback to public comments are also online.
+Now, the final guidance is available and, for those who want to review exactly what changes were made, the redlined version, along with Office of Management and Budget (OMB) feedback to public comments is also online.

-As Grants Works described in a previous post, Uniform Guidance (2 CFR 200) is the culmination of extensive collaboration between the OMB and federal awarding agencies to improve the transparency, oversight and performance of federal awards to non-federal entities.
+As Grants Works described in a previous post, Uniform Guidance (2 CFR 200) is the culmination of extensive collaboration between the OMB and federal awarding agencies to improve the transparency, oversight, and performance of federal awards to non-federal entities.

 When OMB released the final draft of Uniform Guidance in December 2014, it drastically streamlined how grants and cooperative agreements were managed.